Skip to main content

 Rating: 5/5

-Integrations include Salesforce, SAP, Shopify, Snowflake, and Workday.
-You can also use Oracle APIs for third-party integrations.
+Integrations include Salesforce, SAP, Shopify, Snowflake, ServiceNow, and Workday.

 Pros and cons